microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl_Pips.md

 ## P1
 - Basic glyph customization:
-  - Resources to change default and selected pip glyph via MDL2 library
+  - Resources to change default and selected pip glyph via icon from MDL2 library
   - Resources to change default and selected pip glyph font size and bounding box
   - Resources to change default and selected pip glyph foreground color (could drop in priority dependent on complexity)